pollfish/docs/ios.md

 - iOS version 6.0 +
 - Xcode 4.5 or later

+You can check our Sample Projects here. https://github.com/pollfish/ios-sdk-pollfish

 ## Steps Analytically

 ### 1\.
 Download Pollfish iOS SDK and unzip it